-The Catatumbo region currently does not count with agro-industrial development due to the low coverage of rural extension and resources to implement new technologies.
-To this problem add the fact that the population needs the skills and abilities to commercialize their products, creating a stagnation of goods and services in the region; all of this is caused by road inefficiency to transport to the country's center.
-Thus, complicating the production processes and the usage of agricultural machinery would increase production to allow the rural population to increase their income, affecting their quality of life and their poverty level, which are strongly related to this population's income level.
+The Catatumbo region currently does not count with agro-industrial development due to the low coverage of rural extension and resources to implement new technologies, to this problematic add the fact that the population does not have the skills and abilities to commercialize their products, creating a stagnation of goods and services in the region, all of this is caused by road inefficiency to transport to the center of the country.
+Thus, complicating the production processes and the usage of agricultural machinery that would increase production to allow the rural population to increase their income, affecting their quality of life and their level of poverty which are strongly related to the level of income of this population.